 Taking a taxi is the most convenient way to get around a metropolis such as Beijing.
 Thousands of taxis run to and from every corner of Beijing to meet the demands of passengers.

-You can dial 96103 or 010-6873 3399 to call a cab, and an additional surcharge of 3 yuan is incurred for this service.
+Calling for a cab: You can dial 96103 or 010-6873 3399 to call a cab, and an additional surcharge of 3 yuan is incurred for this service.

 A taxi fare in Beijing depends on the vehicle.
-On average, they start about 12 or 13 yuan for up to 3 kilometers during the daytime, and then the fare increases at 2.3 yuan increments for each kilometer.
+On average, they start about 13 yuan for up to 3 kilometers during the daytime, and then the fare increases at 2.3 yuan increments for each kilometer.
 Five minutes of waiting time adds 2.3 yuan.
 After 15 kilometers (9 miles), the price per kilometer rises to 3.5 yuan.
 At the end, it is a good idea to ask for a receipt (发票 fā piào).

 If there is a problem, write down the driver's ID number, the license plate number or other information and keep the invoice.
-Tell the driver you'll call the Taxi Management Bureau or the police.
+Tell the driver that you'll call the Taxi Management Bureau or the police.
 This will usually change their behavior.
 Complaint hotlines are 6835 1150 and 6835 1570.